mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 | Four patch keys                                                 | $0\*           | $19         |
 | **Total**                                                       | **$163**       | **$134**    |

-\* These effectively would cost no extra money because I had to buy these anyway for the rest of the ports in my switch.
+\* These effectively would cost no extra money because I had to buy these for the rest of the ports in my switch.

 {{<notice type="info">}}